 Fundraising sales are one of the most popular ways for organizations to quickly raise a good amount of money.
 To do so, you’ll likely need an online fundraising page or ecommerce page, as well as a way to give in person like a giving app or text fundraising number.

 Then, supporters can buy whatever you’re selling by making an online gift or purchasing from your online or in-person store.
 Depending on the event type, where you get the product or service will differ.
 You might want to partner with local businesses or collect in-kind gifts from community members to sell.

 - Swap shop – For this fundraiser, your supporters will gather items at home they no longer have use for.
 Then, they’ll open up a “shop” where they’ll swap items.
 To swap an item, each participant has to also bring an item.
 If they don’t have any more items to swap, they can pay an extra fee to continue participating.

 - Craft fair – Have all of your community members and supporters donate some of their crafts for a craft fair!
-Have a variety of crafts for people to peruse (both in person or on an ecommerce page), and let them pay however they want, whether that’s online or through your handheld kiosk.
+Have a variety of crafts for people to peruse (both in person or on an ecommerce page), and let them pay however they want, whether that’s online or through your giving app.

 - Plant sale – Partner with a local plant nursery or another relevant business and sell some plants together!
 You can share the profits and your supporters will be excited to take the plants home.